-If you’re traveling to Disney, chances are you have come across tons of travel tips, planning guides and everything you need to know to make your Disney vacation perfect.
-But there are definitely a few things that could totally ruin your vacation if you aren’t aware of them.
+If you’re traveling to Disney, chances are you have come across tons of travel tips, planning guides, and everything you need to know to make your Disney vacation perfect.
+But there are definitely a few Disney Vacation Mistakes that could totally ruin your vacation.
+Especially, if you aren’t aware of them.
 The good news is that you have control over most of them.
-Here’s our best Disney Pro Tips to help you make sure your vacation is extra magical.
+Here are all the things you SHOULD NOT DO, if you’re hoping to have a great vacation.

 Don’t Plan.
 Just Show Up.

 If you think Disney Parks are just theme parks, think again!
-Showing up without at least a few fast passes and meals scheduled may soon have you waiting in lines and going hungry.
+Showing up without a Disney Ride Strategy and Dining Reservations may soon have you waiting in lines and going hungry.
 Not to mention sitting around wondering what to do next.
 Sure, the allure of not booking things leaves you a ton of free time to just enjoy the parks.
-But, are you really enjoying the parks if you have to wait 120 minutes to ride Peter Pan?
+But, are you really enjoying the parks if you have to wait 120 minutes to ride Flight of Peter Pan?
 No, probably not.
 While you don’t need to go crazy and plan everything it’s in your best interest to at least plan a few things.
-Here’s our bare bones list.
+Don’t let these Disney mistakes get the best of you.
+Here’s our bare-bones list.

-- Pick which rides you most want to try and fast pass them ahead of time.
+- Pick which rides you most want to try and make a plan.
+Read Disney Ride Strategy

 Plan Too Much

 The only thing worse than not planning at all is planning too much!
-Sure, you can book 3 fast passes a day, plus breakfast, lunch and dinner, but do you really want your vacation to be a series of to-do lists every single moment?
+Sure, you can plan rides and book breakfast, lunch, and dinner, but do you really want your vacation to be a series of to-do lists every single moment?
 Do you really need to go to all the parades and shows?
-Of course you’re going to want to watch the fireworks and a parade or two, but they don’t necessarily need to be scheduled.
+Of course, you’re going to want to watch the fireworks and a parade or two, but they don’t necessarily need to be scheduled.
 If you have the Disney Dining Plan it will be very easy to over-book yourself.
 Take care and remember flexibility is your friend.

 Don’t Take Breaks

-A Disney Vacation is by definition harried, expensive and a whirlwind of fun.
+As a society, we don’t reward breaks.
+So many easy Disney Vacation Mistakes to make here!
+A Disney Vacation is by definition harried, expensive, and a whirlwind of fun.
 But if you race through your vacation without taking breaks, plan on needing another vacation once you get home.
 Disney regulars know that the best vacations come with lazy mornings on the hub grass at Magic Kingdom.
 We also like afternoon naps or pool time at the resorts.
 And lounge time after dinner in front of the fire, or a lawn movie is a great way to end the day.
 Breaks can be the best part of your vacation, so don’t feel guilty about not “doing all the things.”
 Disney will still be there after you’re done taking a breather.

 Don’t Treat Yourself